sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-order.md

 - **Order ID** specifies the unique identifier of an Order.
 - **Job** is indicated if the warning or error was caused by a Job.
 - **Type** is one of
-  - **SUCCESS** which indicates successful Order execution should Notifications be configured to report the status.
+  - **SUCCESS** which indicates successful Order execution, provided that Notifications are configured to report this status.
-  - **WARNING** which is raised from Shell Jobs for which specific return codes are configured being *Warnings* that will not affect an Order's flow but will raise the related Notification.
+  - **WARNING** which is raised from Shell Jobs for which specific return codes that are configured being *Warnings* that will not affect an Order's flow but will raise the related Notification.
   - **ERROR** which can be raised by Jobs or other Workflow Instructions.
 The Notification is triggered independently from the fact that a Workflow might apply error handling as from the *Try/Catch* or *Retry Instruction* that will allow an Order to proceed in the Workflow.
   - **RECOVERED** which indicates that a previously *failed* Order did recover and did successfully proceed in the Workflow.
 - **Return Code** indicates the exit code of Shell Jobs or the return code of JVM Jobs that raised the Notification.